 3. Coral

-The orange shade coral is a vivid reddish-orange.
+The shade of orange coral is a vivid reddish-orange.
 The first recorded usage of this name was in 1513.

 4. Saffron